 Rates: £16 (students/teenagers £14, children aged under 13 free)

-Discover the living legacy of C. S. Lewis on a guided walking tour of Cambridge, and find out more about the events which brought him to the University, the places he frequented, and the ideas and works which have made him one of the 20th century’s most celebrated authors.
+Discover the living legacy of C.S.
+Lewis, explore the events that brought him to Cambridge, see the places where he lived and worked, and discuss the ideas and works which have made him one of the 20th century’s most celebrated authors.

 Reformation Walks may be arranged on a private basis.